Skip to main content

 Flash Saving restrictions

-Saving directly to the flash has one clear advantage, you don't need extra parts on your PCB like SRAM, a battery, etc or FRAM chip.
+Saving directly to the flash has one clear advantage: you don't need extra parts on your PCB like SRAM, a battery, or an FRAM chip.
 Your data will also last longer since there’s no battery to run out.

-On the other hand, there are a few limitations you should be aware:
+On the other hand, there are a few limitations you should be aware of:

 These are normally not a big deal, but sometimes they can be serious enough that you might prefer using an SRAM saving instead.